Everest Base Camp Trek Return By Helicopter

 April

-Trekking gains popularity during the months of April due to the milder weather.
+Trekking gained popularity during April due to the milder weather.
 Along the trail, lower sections come alive with blooming rhododendrons and various other flowers.
 The days gradually become longer, offering ample daylight for exploration, especially during the well-lit early mornings.
-As the temperature in the higher altitude goes around 15 ͦ to 20 ͦ during the day while the night could be chilly as the temperature might drop below freezing.
+As the temperature in the higher altitude goes around 15 ͦ to 20 ͦ during the day the night could be chilly as the temperature might drop below freezing.
 As April progresses, you might encounter mountaineers acclimatizing at Base Camp.
 They are preparing for the climb to Camps I, II, and III on the slopes of Everest, culminating in the ultimate summit push.
-April is considered ideally a perfect month for Everest Base Camp Trek and the weather also will be more stable allowing regular flights assisting your travel more accessible and smooth.
+April is considered ideally a perfect month for Everest Base Camp Trek and the weather also will be more stable allowing regular flights to make your travel more accessible and smooth.

 May